nwchemgit/nwchem-wiki/Compiling-NWChem.md

 variable, instead.
 Therefore, the next section can be considered obsolete.

 #### OBSOLETE: How to set the MPI variables
-The information of this section should not be used becuase of the automatic detection of MPI variables described in the previous
+The information of this section should not be used because of the automatic detection of MPI variables described in the previous
 [section](#automatic-detection-of-mpi-variables-with-mpif90).

 ~~The output of the command~~